NamrataRev/Foundation-Of-Responsible-AI-Non-Tech/modules/rag-week9-week10-student-guide.md

 ### Step 1.1 — Create your account

-Go to **https://pinecone.io** and click Sign Up.
+Go to **https://pinecone.io** and click Sign Up/Start for free.
 Verify your email and log in.

 <img src="images/01-pinecone-signup.png" alt="Pinecone signup page" width="700"/>